 How to Do It

 To get an accounting MBA, you first need to complete your bachelor’s degree and apply to the graduate school of your choice.
 Competition is fierce in the Top 50 MBA programs across the country, so be prepared with several backup choices.

 Depending on the MBA program you enter, you can either major in accounting as an undergraduate, in arts and sciences, or in business.

 For most schools, you must first successfully pass the GMAT exam.
 Much of your admission score is based on how well you do in the exam.
 Preparation is rigorous.
 There are many books and classes that will walk you through the process to improve your chances of a high score.

 You can pursue your MBA either on site at a university or online.
-One example of a respected on-site college program is the MBA in Professional Accounting offered at Rutgers University.
+One example of a respected on-site college program is the MBA in Professional Accounting offered at Rutgers.
 It takes about 14 months to complete.
 When finished, you are prepared to sit for the CPA exam and enter a number of businesses at the executive level.